 Eat Right Now Lunch Program

-In the fall of 2002, Calhoun hired Chef Bobo from the French Culinary Institute to revamp the school’s lunch program.
-The goal?
-To offer students, faculty and staff a nutritious alternative to the institutional food traditionally offered.
+In the fall of 2002, Calhoun hired Chef Bobo from the French Culinary Institute to revamp the school’s lunch program, with the goal of offering students, faculty and staff a nutritious alternative to the institutional food traditionally offered.

-Since then, Calhoun's holistic approach to healthy eating has earned the school its position as a leader and pioneer in the nutrition wars.
+Since then, Calhoun's holistic approach to healthy eating has earned the school its position as a leader and pioneer in school food programs.
 With Chef Bobo at the helm, Calhoun’s Eat Right Now lunch program is aimed at providing students with healthier meals while building a deep understanding of the importance of a well-balanced diet.

 Eat Right Now Program Moves Beyond Calhoun’s Walls